Skip to content

 Institutional Responsibilities:

-University Promotions Panel; SST research committee; MTIF steering committee; Unit of assessment steering committee.
+SST research committee; MTIF, IMEC and Unit of assessment steering committees.

 Research areas